BaderAlmutairi123/dorm-allocation-/README.md

 # Dorm Allocation System

-Senior Design Project - Full Stack Dorm Allocation Application
+Software Engineering  Project - Full Stack Dorm Allocation Application

 Discord: https://discord.gg/H7wzewef

 ## About

-This is our senior design project for creating a dorm room allocation system.
+This is our software engineering project for creating a dorm room allocation system.
 The goal is to build an algorithm that can automatically assign students to dorm rooms based on their preferences and requirements.

 ## Team Members
 - [Add your names here]